Copyright © 2007-2018 Russ Dewey

 Abnormal behavior can be defined in several different ways.
-More than ever, abnormal behavior syndromes such as schizophrenia, depression, and alcoholism are being related to genetics and brain diseases.
-However, as a practical matter, society intervenes when an abnormal behavior becomes a "harmful dysfunction"-that is, when a person seems to be doing real harm to self or others.
+More than ever, abnormal behavior syndromes such as schizophrenia, depression, and autism are understood as genetic disorders or brain diseases.

-Mental health clinicians use a reference manual called DSM, the Diagnostic and Statistical Manual of the American Psychiatric Association, to classify mental disorders.
-This volume, currently in its fourth edition, is revised every few years.
-It provides a diagnostic shorthand for clinicians of all different types and encourages a thorough work-up of clients using several different dimensions or axes.
+Mental health clinicians use a reference manual called DSM, the Diagnostic and Statistical Manual of the American Psychiatric Association, This volume, currently in its fifth edition, provides a diagnostic shorthand for clinicians of all different types.